air-quality-meter/air-quality-meter/README.md

 # Air quality meter

 This project builds a CO2 monitoring device using an Arduino Mega 2560.
-The device measures the CO2 concentration in ppm, displays the value on an LCD screen and gives visual and acoustic warnings when the CO2 concentration exceeds a predefined threshold.
+The device measures the CO2 concentration in ppm, displays the value on an LCD display (LCD1602 Module (with pin header) and gives visual and acoustic warnings when the CO2 concentration exceeds a predefined threshold.

 ## Functionality